SolarHunt/.github/profile/README.md

 Compile the contracts:

 `
-truffle compile
+npx hardhat compile
 `

 Deploy the contracts:

 `
-npm hardhat compile
+npm hardhat deploy -S <deployment script>
 `

 The smart contracts will be compiled and deployed to the specified Ethereum network.